 Several alleged MS-13 gang members indicted on murder, drug charges, officials say

-More than a dozen alleged members of the violent MS-13 gang, including a person believed to be an operation leader on the East coast, were indicted by a grand jury in New York on Thursday, officials announced.
+More than a dozen alleged members of the violent MS-13 gang, including a person believed to be an operation leader on the East Coast, were indicted by a grand jury in New York on Thursday, officials announced.

 Murder and drug trafficking are among the charges leveled in the 21-count indictment against the 17 suspects, who were apprehended amid “one of the most far reaching and extensive investigations into the brutal criminal organization known as MS-13,” Nassau County District Attorney Madeline Singas said.
 If convicted, she said the alleged members could face 25 years to life in prison.